SUBITSHA-M/VirtualTryOnClothes/README.md

 # VirtualTryOnClothes
-This project is developed using mediapipe, opencv,
+This project is developed using mediapipe and  opencv.